HosseinTahami/Learning/Learning_RabbitMQ/RabbitMQ.md

 - `rabbitmqctl add_user "username" "password"`: Adds a new user with the specified username and password.
 - `rabbitmqctl list_users`: Lists all configured users.
 - `rabbitmqctl set_user_tags "username" "tag"`: Sets tags for a user.
-Common tags are "administrator" and
+Common tags are "administrator" and "monitoring".
+- `rabbitmqctl set_permissions -p "host" "username" "configure_permission" "read_permission" "write_permission"`: Sets permissions for a user on a specific virtual host.
+The permissions include configure, read, and write operations.
+- `rabbitmqctl delete_user "username"`: Deletes a user.

+By default, RabbitMQ has a default virtual host named `/` (a slash) and a default user with the username "guest" and password "guest".

+These are some of the essential concepts and commands related to AMQP and RabbitMQ administration.